-The members should be given independent access to Management and the Corporate Secretary.
+The members of the Board should be given independent access to Management and the Corporate Secretary.

 The members, either individually or as a Board, and in furtherance of their duties and responsibilities, should have access to independent professional advice at the Corporation's expense.